F286/f286.github.io/_posts/2018-01-26-core-approach.md

 - Read Extreme Ownership by Jocko Willink.

-## Overview

-All of this will directly lead to less bugs, faster development, and a higher quality product.
-The code will be simpler, which means less bugs.
-This will let you focus on fun things such as making the app, instead of staying up until morning to fix an iPad specific bug.
-Unity will be leveraged, this will let you develop at least three times faster.
-This means more beach time and less working weekends time.
-Design will be integrated, which means you won't have to redo the same thing three times.<sup>1</sup>

-Expanding your mindset can feel like changing your religion.
-The hero will do this, painfully, and be reborn.
-Be the hero.
-Slay the dragon.
-Get the princess.

-<sup>1</sup> Relatively modest increases in productivity will lead to exponential increases in output, since the 'rich get richer, and the poor get poorer'.
-Related to the Pareto Distribution.
-[Link](https://youtu.be/-k_FfS1kHfY)

 ## Design

 When developing apps professionally as general guidelines we do things in three phases. *Prototype, Build, and Polish*.